netzkolchose/django-computedfields/docs/manual.rst

     recreates the pickled resolver map file.
 Set the path with ``COMPUTEDFIELDS_MAP`` in `settings.py`.

 - ``rendergraph <filename>``
-    renders the intermodel dependency graph to `filename`.
-Note that with version 0.0.18 the internal graph handling got extended by model local graphs and a final union graph.
+    renders the inter-model dependency graph to `filename`.
+Note that this command currently only handles the inter-model graph, not the individual model graphs and final union graph (PRs are welcome).
-    Currently this command does not deal with those additional graphs (PRs are welcome).

 - ``updatedata``
     does a full update on all project-wide computed fields.
 Useful if you ran into serious out of sync issues,